-From your Google Cloud dashboard, click the hamburger menu in the upper-left corner of the screen then navigate to Compute Engine > VM Instances.
+At first, from your Google Cloud dashboard, select the hamburger menu in the upper-left corner of the screen then operate to Compute Engine > VM Instances.

-From your VM instances page, click on the VM instance that is running your website.
+From your Virtual Machine (VM) instances page, click on the VM instance that is running your website.

 Scroll to the very bottom of the page to the section titled API Access Scopes.
 From here, change the Compute Engine setting to Read Write, then click the Save button.